sarvesh544a/TheCapitalQuiz/README.md

 ● This app saves user settings using PreferenceDataStore

 ● The project has a test plan for unit tests, with a minimum of 50% code coverage for Methods, and all tests succeed.
-Covered Classes are -
 - SettingsViewModel

-  ■ QuizViewModel
+- QuizViewModel

-  ■ CountryListViewModel
+- CountryListViewModel

-  ■ CountryDetailsViewModel
+- CountryDetailsViewModel

-  ■ CountryRepositoryImpl
+- CountryRepositoryImpl

-  ■ CountryAdapter
+- CountryAdapter

 ● This App has the following -

-  ○ At least 4 screens (for example: splash, list, detail, about) ○ A custom app name
+- At least 4 screens (for example: splash, list, detail, about)
+- A custom app name
-  ○ At least one Compose animation.
+- At least one Compose animation

-  ○ The project includes dependencies on either detekt or ktlint.
-Mentors will run either one of these gradle tasks to ensure there’s no errors that are returned.

-The app has a README file including a basic explanation of the app, as well as explanations of how your app fulfills each of the rubric items.
-Identify your features and any specific file names so that your mentor doesn’t have to search for them while grading.
-● .
-●

-●